 Preschoolers(3-5 years)

-Now, they are somehow mature and can express themself by using:
+Now, they are somehow mature and can express themself and much confident communicator by using:

 - Ask question .
 Specially "Why?" .